 Q – Can you confirm the power supply requirements for our equipment in Ireland.

 Answer – Below are the typical power requirements in Ireland based on using US / Canada Equipment.

 The electrical supply in Ireland is 230v 50hz.
 The plugs and sockets are different from the USA involving a three-pronged formation, the same as those used in the United Kingdom.
 If your appliances operate on a different current (such as those from North America) you will need a power converter and plug adapter.

 A plug adaptor does not change the electricity supplied to the appliance, only allows it to be plugged into a different type of wall socket.
 If the appliance you are using supports dual voltage and dual frequency then a plate/tag will be located on the item stating “120/240v, 50/60Hz”.

 Most laptop computer and battery chargers are dual voltage, so all you will need to use them with a different supply is a plug adaptor.

 Power converters step down the voltage from 240v to 120v, allowing equipment which is not dual voltage to operate at the voltage for which it was designed.
-Converters do not alter the frequency at which electicity is delivered and should be used a maximum of 1-2 hours at a time.
+Converters do not alter the frequency at which electricity is delivered and should be used a maximum of 1-2 hours at a time.

-Converters can be purchased at travel stores, some discount stores, office supply stores, and electronics stores.
+Converters can be purchased at travel stores, some discount stores, office supply stores, and electronics stores also.
 Make sure that you select a converter that will accommodate the wattage of the appliances you wish to operate.
 Some laptop computers, electric razors and hair dryers have built-in power converters.
 However, an adapter plug will be required.